LaxrLee/Codility/Data Engineering/README.md

 Datanode is the daemon that will take care of all in terms of storage, reading and writing the data

 Data recovery must happen before starting to process your data. i.e if one data node with one block is missiog, no way you can process the complete file.
-Have a back up
+Have a back up.
+The blocks and their backups(copies) are in the different datanodes.